Combat787/no-autopilot-mod/README.md

 Also displays fuel time remaining and range.
 Unfortunately for non-metric system users, range is displayed in km. fuel time remaining is displayed HH: MM.

-Oh, forgot to mention that all the other units are also displayed in metric system, this cannot be changed.
+All the distance and speed units are displayed in metric system currently, this cannot be changed yet.

 ## Auto-GCAS